Salvoxia/immich-folder-album-creator/README.md

 ### Ignoring Assets
 The option `-i / --ignore` can be specified multiple times for each literal or glob-style path pattern.
+Additionally, the option `--ignore-regex` can be specified multiple times as well to ignore assets by regular expressions instead of glob-style patterns.
 When using Docker, the environment variable `IGNORE` accepts a colon-separated `:` list of literals or glob-style patterns.
+For passing regular expressions, the Docker image supports up to 50 numbered environment variables from `IGNORE_REGEX1` to `IGNORE_REGEX50`, allowing for specifying one regular expression per environment variable.
 If an image's path **below the root path** matches the pattern, it will be ignored.

 ### Filtering for Assets
 The option `-f / ---path-filter` can be specified multiple times for each literal or glob-style path pattern.
+Additionally, the option `--path-filter-regex` can be specified multiple times as well to filter for assets by regular expressions instead of glob-style patterns.
 When using Docker, the environment variable `PATH_FILTER` accepts a colon-separated `:` of literals or glob-style patterns.
+For passing regular expressions, the Docker image supports up to 50 numbered environment variables from `PATH_FILTER_REGEX1` to `PATH_FILTER_REGEX50`, allowing for specifying one regular expression per environment variable.
 If an image's path **below the root path** does **NOT** match the pattern, it will be ignored.

 > [!TIP]
 > When working with path filters, consider setting the `-A / --find-assets-in-albums` option or Docker environment variable `FIND_ASSETS_IN_ALBUMS` for the script to discover assets that are already part of an album.
 That way, assets can be added to multiple albums by the script.
 Refer to the [Assets in Multiple Albums](#assets-in-multiple-albums) section for more information.